yukiko0219/teamExercise/proposal.md

 calculate_weight() :calculates the weighted average of member's performance based on meeting attendance rate and task completion rate

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
-In the main page, there will be a matrix of all the tasks/meetings and the memebers' names where each memeber can check if they have attended the meetings or done the tasks.
-Data inputed on this page will be brought into the algorithm to decide who the next leader will be.
+In the main page, there will be a menu where you can select "meetings, tasks, members, etc." that leads to a matrix of all the tasks/meetings and the memebers' names where each memeber can check if they have attended the meetings or done the tasks.
+Attendance and task completion would also be input into these tables.
+Data input into this page will be brought into the algorithm to decide who the next leader will be.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.